A logo for a company called dangle rope access specialists.

 What is Rope Access

-Rope access, an industrial climbing technique also known as abseiling, is a highly specialised method of work that involves the utilisation of ropes, access equipment, and skilled technicians operating at elevated heights across diverse environments worldwide.
+Rope access, an industrial climbing technique also known as abseiling, is a highly specialised method of work that involves the utilisation of ropes, access equipment, and skilled technicians used by rope access companies operating at elevated heights across diverse environments worldwide.
 The term "Steeplejacks," although still widely used in certain regions, essentially refers to the same practice.

 This incredibly intricate and refined form of work has its roots in climbing and caving techniques.
 Over time, it has evolved into a method that enables the safe execution of repairs, maintenance tasks, and painting at great heights.
 By eliminating the need for costly alternatives like scaffolding or other elaborate means of reaching the work site, rope access has become a game-changer in the industry.